acmsigsoft/EmpiricalStandards/docs/Experiments.md

 ## Exemplars

+Eduard P. Enoiu, Adnan Cauevic, Daniel Sundmark, and Paul Pettersson.
+2016.
+A controlled experiment in testing of safety-critical embedded software.
+In *2016 IEEE International Conference on Software Testing, Verification and Validation (ICST),* 11-15 April, Chicago, IL, USA.
+IEEE.
+1-11.

+Evrim Itir Karac, Burak Turhan, and Natalia Juristo.
+2019.
+A Controlled Experiment with Novice Developers on the Impact of Task Description Granularity on Software Quality in Test-Driven Development. *IEEE Transactions on Software Engineering.* DOI: 10.1109/TSE.2019.2920377

+Rahul Mohanani, Burak Turhan, and Paul Ralph, 2019.
+Requirements framing affects design creativity. _IEEE Transactions on Software Engineering_.
+DOI:10.1109/TSE.2019.2909033

+Kai Petersen, Kari Rönkkö, and Claes Wohlin.
+2008.
+The impact of time controlled reading on software inspection effectiveness and efficiency: a controlled experiment.
+In *Proceedings of the Second ACM-IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM '08)*, 139–148.
+DOI:10.1145/1414004.1414029

 Dag IK Sjøberg, Aiko Yamashita, Bente CD Anda, Audris Mockus, and Tore Dybå.
 2012.
 Quantifying the Effect of Code Smells on Maintenance Effort.
 *IEEE Transactions on Software Engineering*.
 39, 8 (Dec.
 2012),